Understanding Boolean Logic in Python 3

 False will also always be with a capital T and F respectively, as they are special values in Python.

-In this tutorial, we’ll go over the basics you’ll need to understand how Booleans work, including Boolean comparison and logical operators, and truth tables.
+In this tutorial, we’ll go over what you’ll need to understand how Booleans work in Python, and explore comparison operators, logical operators, and truth tables.

 In programming, comparison operators are used to compare values and evaluate down to a single Boolean value of either True or False.